Everything you need to know about the Centre, its courses and where your studies could take you.

 Will courses at the Centre for Cultural and Media Policy Studies prepare me for a career?

 Each of the four centre Master's courses are taught by people with experience in their respective sector of industry, and the course content is based on up to date knowledge of this sector.
 The courses are designed to combine the learning of skills which are important to professionals in the industry and the development of the student’s intellect and critical imagination.
 Many of our alumni have careers in arts and cultural administration, museums, exhibitions and curation, media and cultural production, media and digital product design, events co-ordination, marketing, branding and advertising, publishing, PR, communications and web development, public information, global communications, as well as research and analysis at PhD level.
+Currently, many of them are in leadership roles, such as:

 What is a Master's Degree (an MA)?